Table of contents:

 If I get a chin reduction, what will happen to the muscles?
 Will they be detached and repositioned?

 The muscles on the outside of the chin will be detached before the chin bone reduction.
 After the surgery, the face mask that you will wear will push the muscles right back in position so they heal back to the bone.

 How can I expect the feeling in my chin and lower lip to be after a chinplasty?

 After a chinplasty, the feeling in the lower lip and chin is always disturbed.
 If the mental nerve (that comes out of the jawbone just behind the chin and then runs into the lower lip and skin of the chin) has not been ruptured during the surgery, for sure sensitivity will come back.
 It is not possible however to predict when and to which extent.
 Mostly the recovery will take between several weeks and several months but it can take up to even 2 years.
 It is normal that the sensitivity of the lower lip and chin doesn’t recover completely.
-If the mental nerve has been ruptured (in the hands of Dr Bart van de Ven around 1%) it can be sutured.
+If the mental nerve has been ruptured (in the hands of Dr Bart van de Ven less than 1%) it can be sutured.
 Of course, the prognosis will then be worse.
 Damage to the mental nerve will however not be visible to the outside world as it is a 100% sensory nerve.
 It doesn’t contain motor branches so the function of any muscle remains intact.

 What about smoking?

 As smoking counteracts wound healing we strongly advise against smoking during the 3 weeks before surgery until 3 weeks after surgery.
 Smoking dramatically increases the risk of skin necrosis and should be avoided at all times.